The Quick Guide to Outsourcing HR for Government Contractors

 4. Recruit and develop employees

-Recruitment is one of the hardest parts of HR for government contractors.
+Recruitment and onboarding are the hardest parts of HR for government contractors.
 We have prepared a full guide on the topic, which you can read here:

 Related reading: The guide to recruitment for GovCon

 It’s also essential to keep training and developing your team.
-An HR consultant can help you to keep everyone on a long-term career plan, which will improve engagement and help you retain your best team members.
+An HR consultant can help you to keep everyone on a long-term career plan, which will strengthen employee relations and help you retain your best team members.

 5. Keep your culture alive